pivotal/docs-tap/intellij-extension/using-the-extension.md

 ### <a id="start-live-update"></a> Start Live Update

 - Right-click your project’s `Tiltfile` and select `Run 'Tanzu Live Update - ...'`.
-- You must compile your code before changes will be synced to the container.
+- You must compile your code before the changes are synchronized to the container.
 ![The IntelliJ interface showing the project tab with the Tiltfile file right-click menu open](../images/intellij-startLiveUpdate.png)